bloc-buster/mproc/README.md

+## BLOCBUSTER
+## written by Sharlee Climer
+- (climer@mail.umsl.edu)
+- BlocBuster computes blocks of disease-correlated SNPs from input case and control SNP files.
+- For instructions, refer to the README file in the BlocBuster folder.

+## requirements:
+- g++ compiler
+- make
+- Linux

+## blocbuster-pipeline
+- The blocbuster pipeline has been scripted for you.
+- The scripts require a SLURM HPC system.
+- Just change the global variables at the top of batch.sh to match your configuration.
+- And change the sbatch headers at the tops of the .sh files.
+- Then run ./batch.sh or srun batch.sh.

+## The remainder of this file refers to the Mproc program.

 ## MPROC
-- (multiprocessing version of CCC module of the BlocBuster program)
-## CCC written by Sharlee Climer
-- (climer@mail.umsl.edu)
-## multiprocessing version written by James Smith
+## written by James Smith
 - (jjs3k2@umsystem.edu)
+- Mproc is the batched multiprocessing version of the BlocBuster program.

 ## requirements:
 - g++ compiler
 - make
+- Python
 - Linux
-- SLURM or virtual cloud instance with many processors
+- SLURM (or virtual cloud instance with many processors)
 - overwrite mproc.sh and ccc.sh with sbatch parameters relevant to your system

+## mproc-pipeline
+- The mproc pipeline has been scripted for you.
+- The scripts require either a SLURM HPC system or a Linux computing instance.
+- To run without an HPC system, set granularity1 = 0 in batch.sh.
+- Just change the global variables at the top of batch.sh to match your configuration.
+- For SLURM, also change the sbatch variables in mproc/mproc.sh and mproc/ccc.sh.
+- Then run ./batch.sh or srun batch.sh.

+## The remainder of this file is an explanation of the Mproc program.

-## required files:
+## Mproc required files:
 - blocbuster.cpp (invokes main.sh or ccc.sh)
 - main.sh (invokes mproc.sh)
 - mproc.sh (invokes mproc.cpp)